Come and join us for our final free

-These will be ‘snack’ sized lessons from 12.15-12.45 so that they fit into your day.
-Each week will be taught by a different practitioner.
-Come to as many or few as you like.
+There will be one more ‘snack’ sized lesson from 12.15-12.45 on Monday 19th October taught by Silvia Gray.
 Please email firstname.lastname@example.org to be sent the link if you didn’t receive the last newsletter.

 Humans beings are the most versatile and sophisticated musical instrument of all, and for a long and healthy professional life a performer needs both physical and mental stamina, and well-organised and efficient self-use.
 Over time, too many musicians succumb to the kinds of injuries that a demanding schedule of rehearsal, performance and travel can bring on.